MaviccPRP/ml_ner/README.md

 ## Synopsis

 This project focuses on Named Entity Classification.
 It uses simple syntactic features, frequently used in research, and picks the most significant features.
-For further project details and the used literature see the finalpresentation in the documentation/pdf/ folder.
+For further project details and the used literature see the final presentation in the documentation/pdf/ folder.

 You can find the whole project on GitHub: